 Tata Is India’s Number One Brand

-India’s biggest IT firm, Tata Consultancy Services, has made it to the Fab 50 list eight times.
-It’s part of the Tata Group, which is India’s biggest brand.
+India’s biggest IT firm, TATA Consultancy Services, has made onto the Fab 50 list eight times.
+It’s part of the TATA Group, which is India’s biggest brand.
 Photo credit: INDRANIL MUKHERJEE/AFP/Getty Images).

 Titan, the jewelry behemoth with brands like Tanishq , fended off a tough gold regulatory environment and a lackluster gold market to report growth in sales and stores across India.
 These companies have made it to the Fab 50 multiples times in the past decade.

 TCS leads the TATA pack with eight appearances on the list.
 TATA Motors and Titan have notched four appearances each.
 Titan though fell off the Brand Finance list this year along with Havells, Apollo Hospitals, Spicejet and Shoppers Stop.